arithmometer/pygsvd/README.md

 warning if the rank of A or B is not its minimum dimension.
 It also warns if the combined matrix (A.T, B.T).T does not have full column rank.
-It maintains the sort order of the singular values of the original code by bneaker, opposite to the convention in Matlab, and adds an option to return the inverse transpose of X instead of X as defined below.
+It maintains the sort order of the singular values of the original code by Benjamin Neacker, opposite to the convention in Matlab, and adds an option to return the inverse transpose of X instead of X as defined below.

 ## Overview